 Desire is a mental/psychological urge to engage in sex with someone.
 Arousal is a physiological state indicated by certain bodily reactions to a stimulus.
 Desire and arousal are not the same, and in fact, they can sometimes operate independently.

 If we wait for arousal, we limit ourselves to having sex when we are aroused.
-If we desire sex we place a ‘willingness to have sex’ first rather than waiting to be aroused.
+If we desire sex and we place a ‘willingness to have sex’ first rather than waiting to be aroused, we will have more sex.
 Willingness leads to arousal and ultimately we have more sex!

 Now if you are one who has placed arousal first, try to look back into your sexual history and trace the implications.
 Getting aroused may have been quite difficult if you: were stressed, had a bad day at work, argued with your partner, or were uncertain of where you stood with a new date.
 All these feelings of anxiety would most certainly dampen arousal, and research shows people who are prone to feeling nervous or anxious experience less arousal and a lower level of sexual pleasure.
 Woman may struggle with painful sex due to difficulty with lubrication and have fewer orgasms.
 A man will tend to have problems maintaining erection and experience a lower level of sexual satisfaction.